Student Emergency Relief Fund Application

 - Where do I send the thank you letter?

-The thank you letter will be required upon approval of application and should be sent to dsufoundation [at] desu.edu.
+The thank you letter will be required upon approval of application.
+You will be notified upon award notification.

 - When can I expect to receive approved funding?

 If approved, funds will be disbursed up to 10 business days after approval.

 I was previously awarded SERF funding, can I apply again.
 Yes, we are considering all student applicants during this round, including those previously awarded emergency relief funds.
 You must be a current DSU student to apply

 - Is my previous application still on file?
 No, you must submit a new application to be considered for SERF.